SOAR - Atlanta Chapter

 Haig Kazazian directs the Bank’s treasury functions including balance sheet management, funding, liquidity, and investments.
 Kazazian joined the Bank in 1992 as a credit analyst and earned promotions to Manager of National Accounts and Product Development in 2001, Manager of National Accounts and Capital Markets Trading in 2009, and Manager of Treasury Analysis and National Accounts Sales and Trading in 2011.
 Kazazian earned his Bachelor of Arts in economics and a Master of Business Administration from Emory University in Atlanta, Ga.
 Kazazian was an M.B.A.
 Fellowship recipient and holds a Chartered Financial Analyst designation.

 Janet was 16 when she moved to the States from Abovyan, Armenia.
 She earned her Bachelor’s Degree from Georgia State University majoring in Finance with a concentration of Investments.
-She is an IT Project Manager.
-She is married has a 3 year old son.
-Her husband is an active duty service member for the US Army.
-Janet has been a member at the Armenian church of Atlanta for over 15 years and held different positions over the years on the board.
-She was also a board member for the Atlanta ACYOA chapter.
+She is a Software Project Manager in the payment processing industry and a GA Licensed Life and Health Insurance agent.
+She is married and has 2 boys.
+Her husband is a US Army Veteran.
+Janet has been a member of the Armenian church of Atlanta since 2001 and held different positions over the years on the PC board.
+She has also served as Treasurer for the Atlanta ACYOA chapter.

 Diana was born in Yerevan, Armenia.
 The first part of her childhood she was raised in Vilnius, Lithuania, and at the age of nine, moved to Atlanta, GA.
 She has very close ties to Armenia, since many of her relatives still live there.